The Evolution of Financial Automation: Key Trends and Insights

 1. Simplified financial operations

-– Artificial intelligence-driven automation optimises processes
+• Artificial intelligence-driven automation optimizes processes

-– Lower operating costs
+• Lower operating costs

-– Faster transactions
+• Faster transactions

-2. improved insights
+2. Improved insights

-– Informed investment decisions
+• Informed investment decisions

 3. Increased security

-– Automation enables faster data processing
+Automation enables faster data processing.
+This leads to:

-– Improved fraud detection
+• Improved fraud detection

-– Greater security for financial transactions
+• Greater security for financial transactions

 Simplified operations

 First and foremost, task automation can drastically improve the productivity of finance departments.
-Without replacing human resources, it enables them to concentrate on higher-value-added tasks such as controlling, consulting, and strategy.
+Without replacing human resources, replacing manual data entry frees up human energy for controlling, consulting, and strategy.
 Automation makes it possible to autonomously manage many tasks that used to be handled by accounting departments: expense reports, bookkeeping entries, payroll management, and invoicing management.

-In the video below, Kolleno’s Head of Product Jared showcases real life examples of how certain tasks within financial control can be easily automated with workflows
+In the video below, Kolleno’s Head of Product Jared, showcases real-life examples of how certain tasks within financial control can be easily automated with workflows.
 These tasks were particularly time-consuming but not overly complex.
 Moreover, they could be a source of error, with dramatic consequences for the company in terms of both tax and cash management.

 Up to date information

 Ultimately, for the company, automation translates into improved productivity, greater reliability, and even a source of savings.
-By enabling financial departments to concentrate more on more important tasks, it should be seen as an opportunity.

 Increased security

-To combat fraud, many financial institutions use machine learning to detect anomalies.
-To do this, they are considering techniques such as logistic regression, decision trees, neural networks and clustering.
-With this type of AI, companies can study customer behaviour and then compare it with other indicators.
 The result is a complete picture of a transaction.
 Outside the financial sector, many companies have an e-commerce component.
 Advances in fraud detection would undoubtedly be an asset for customers.
-PayPal, for example, uses Machine Learning to reduce the fraud rate to 0.32%, compared with an average of 1.32%.
+PayPal, for example, uses machine learning to reduce the fraud rate to 0.32%, compared with an average of 1.32%.

 Improved insights

-Financial automation helps businesses secure reliable data for improved performance management.
-Digitising processes doesn’t just cut costs: its ROI goes far beyond the financial, enabling you to manage your business more effectively.
 In its report on the future outlook for supplier management, the IOFM states that more than one in two accounts payable managers believe that P2P processes are set to become increasingly complex, not least because of the growing number of interconnected data flows.

-For many companies, the challenge is to move from 100% paper to digitalisation of the entire supplier process: availability, auditability and reliability of information are the issues that lead businesses to choose automation.
+For many companies, the aim is to make the transition from a 100% paper system to a digitisation of the entire supplier process.

 Financial automation software and RPA

-Robotic Process Automation (RPA) is a user-friendly software that automates processes by accessing user interfaces without touching underlying programs.
-RPA involves entrusting a software program (or robot) with a repeatable task cycle that may or may not reproduce the workflow normally carried out by humans.
-This may involve simple manual tasks such as copying, pasting, sorting, filling in, transferring, etc… To do this, the RPA can perform a number of operations to achieve the desired result: collecting information sources from different types of channels (OCR for invoices, databases, third-party software APIs…), information processing, response triggering, and communication with other information systems.
+This may involve simple manual tasks such as copying, pasting, sorting, filling in, or transferring.
+To do this, the RPA can perform a number of operations: collecting information sources from different types of channels (OCR for invoices, databases, third-party software APIs…), information processing, response triggering, and communication with other information systems.

-As a result, RPA can be introduced at various levels of financial processes, from accounting entry to more complex processes such as Procure to Pay.
-P2P automation thus enables a company’s procurement cycle to be generated autonomously, from order to payment.
-In this context, the RPA automates the validation of data relating to new suppliers, notably by verifying solvency, address and tax information.
-The process also integrates payment processing while ensuring that invoices comply with orders placed.
-In other words, the system acts autonomously, while the financial departments play only a supervisory role.
+As a result, RPA can be introduced at various levels of financial processes, from accounting entry to more complex processes such as Procure to Pay (P2P).
+P2P automation enables a company’s procurement cycle to be generated automatically, from order to payment.

 Robotic Process Automation